Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Algorithm Design

-Let $\Delta_h = \{ \delta_h(z_j-Y(t))\}_{j=1}^d$ denote the set of $d$ asymptotically Dirac delta distributions.
-DDR then proceeds with non-linear regression of $\Delta_h$ on $\bm{X}$ using the training set in Step \ref{alg_DDR:regress_dirac}.
+Let $\Delta_h = \{ \delta_h(z_j-Y(t))\}_{j=1}^d$ denote the set of $d$ kernel density functions.
+DDR then proceeds with non-linear regression of $\Delta_h$ on $\bm{X}$ using the training set in Step \ref{alg_DDR:regress_dirac} of Algorithm \ref{alg_DDR}. \textit{Thus, while DDR uses kernel density functions like CKDE, DDR directly estimates $f(Y(T)|\bm{X})$ instead of first approximating $f(Y(T),\bm{X})$ and $f(\bm{X})$ -- both of which may be much more complicated than $f(Y(T)|\bm{X})$.} DDR ultimately performs a separate regression for each $z_k \in \{z_j\}_{j=1}^d$, although it does not perform them independently due to the cross-validation procedure described in the next subsection.
 Informally, this strategy approximates the density values at each $z_k \in \{z_j\}_{j=1}^d$ on the test set just like with the discrete case because we have: